Last Updated on August 18, 2022 by user

 Building the bridge between generations has never been harder, but more pivotal.
 The tech-savvy generation with all its vim and passion for the workforce can only benefit from the experience, steadfastness and knowledge of older colleagues.
 It also combines a diverse array of viewpoints, which will have a positive impact for innovation while assuring that products and ideas are suitable across a range of perceptions.

-Naturally, pulling together the perfect cross-functional team requires a lot of hard work and dedication: clarified roles, responsibilities; a clear chain of command that helps unite rather than ostracize teams of employees.
+Naturally, pulling together the perfect cross-functional team requires a lot of hard work and dedication: clarified roles, and responsibilities; a clear chain of command that helps unite rather than ostracize teams of employees.
 A whole strategy must be in place to ensure a holistic, harmonious environment where Millennials don’t feel unimportant, or Baby Boomers pushed aside in favour of younger, tech-savvy peers.

 #4.
 Managing Non-Traditional Work Arrangements